-Students planning to graduate with Honors in May or December, 2017 should please be aware of the following important deadlines:
+Students planning to graduate with Honors in December 2017 or May 2018 should please be aware of the following important deadlines:

-If you are planning to graduate with Honors in May, 2017 please contact one of the Honors co-chairs immediately since it will take some time for you to complete and submit your Honors registration form (attached below, deadlines on page 2) before the October 3 deadline:
+If you are planning to graduate with Honors in May 2018 please contact one of the Honors co-chairs immediately since it will take some time for you to complete and submit your Honors Registration form (attached below, deadlines on page 2) before the October 3, 2017 deadline:

 Chemistry - Robert.Parson@colorado.edu